DrkSephy/smw-koopa-krisis/README.md

 ***Super Mario World - Koopa Krisis*** aims to recreate the original Super Mario World (SMW) platformer from the Super Nintendo (SNES) using JavaScript, HTML5 and CSS.
-Impact.js is a game engine which is ideal for games involving 2D graphics, side-scrolling, collisions and it comes with its own level editor, Weltmeister.
+This game uses the ImpactJS game engine, which is ideal for games involving 2D graphics, side-scrolling, collisions and comes with its own level editor (named Weltmeister).

 This project also aims to be a foundation for a potential project for the CCNY Association of Computing Machinery (ACM) Game Development